 Peer reviewer affiliations and disclosures pertain to the time of the review.

 Garcia-Borreguero D, Ferini-Strambi L, Kohnen R, et al. European guidelines on management of restless legs syndrome: report of a joint task force by the European Federation of Neurological Societies, the European Neurological Society and the European Sleep Research Society.
 Eur J Neurol.
 2012;19:1385-1396.
-Resumo
+Abstract

 Ferri R, Fulda S, Allen RP, et al. World Association of Sleep Medicine (WASM) 2016 standards for recording and scoring leg movements in polysomnograms developed by a joint task force from the International and the European Restless Legs Syndrome Study Groups (IRLSSG and EURLSSG).
 Sleep Med.
 2016 Oct;26:86-95.
-Resumo
+Abstract

 • Nocturnal epilepsy